How Bitcoin Addresses Work: Taproot, SegWit, Legacy

 • Faster processing: Transactions processed through SegWit addresses are faster than those using Legacy addresses.

-Understanding these address types will help you optimize your transactions and enjoy a smoother experience with Tangem.
+Understanding these address types will provide a smoother experience when using cold wallets.

 FAQ